Gaizgrol/angular-nest-review/README.md

 - List all products unavailable to the public
 - List product history
 - List product sales

-A Logged user can:
-- Search product by name or id
-- List all products, excluding ones unavailable to the public
-- Buy products

 ## 🖥️ Requirements
 ### Software